Site Induction Templates

 What is an Induction Checklist?

-An induction checklist is a tool used by HR teams when onboarding new staff or conducting site inductions for contractors.
-An effective induction process can help ensure all your workers achieve a base understanding of their job, safety requirements, and company culture and values.
+A site induction checklist is a tool used to conduct introductory instructional meetings and talks for employees of a site or facility, particularly one related to construction.
+An effective induction checklist and process can help ensure all your workers achieve a basic understanding of their jobs, safety requirements, and company culture and values.

 Benefits of a Site Induction Template